This Man Has Been In Prison For 50 Years & Is Now Battling Coronavirus

 Advertisement

-Once famous for his days as a member of the Black Panther Party, Muntaqim, who has most recently been serving his sentence at Sullivan Correctional Facility, requested to carry on his sentence under house arrest since the coronavirus pandemic hit New York.
+Once famous for his days as a member of the Black Panther Party, Muntaqim, who has most recently been serving his sentence at Sullivan Correctional Facility, requested to carry on his sentence under something akin to house arrest since the coronavirus pandemic hit New York.
 Muntaqim is elderly and immunocompromised, with pre-existing respiratory and heart conditions, and after testing positive for COVID-19, is being cared for at Albany Medical Center, according to his lawyer, Nora Carroll.

-But due to the court's slow process and, ultimately, the Department of Corrections and Community Supervision's (DOCCS) refusal to let him leave on house arrest, Carroll and his family are in a race against the clock.
+But due to slow process and, ultimately, the Department of Corrections and Community Supervision's (DOCCS) refusal to let him leave, Carroll and his family are in a race against the clock.
 New York state court most recently heard oral arguments requesting Muntaqim's release in order to properly recover from the disease on Thursday, May 28.
 This is not the first time that his case is being heard in court, though.

 On April 13, Muntaqim’s lawyer requested relief, citing that he was extremely vulnerable and worried about contracting the virus.
 Before that, his family had already requested medical parole.
-Muntaqim was originally granted an appeal from Judge Schick, but Attorney General Letitia James, who represents DOCCS, halted the process — preventing Muntaqim's release.
+Muntaqim was originally granted a release from Judge Schick, but Attorney General Letitia James, who represents DOCCS, halted the process — preventing Muntaqim's release.

 According to Carroll — who is a staff attorney with the Legal Aid Society — original court arguments included the fact that there were no other cases of COVID yet in Muntaqim's prison, and that it would be dangerous for him to remain there in his condition.
 The judge agreed with us, Caroll said, but then things took a turn for the worse.
 “Exactly what we said was going to happen then happened, because the process was too slow to really make a difference for him," Carroll told Refinery29.
 "Now, they could technically say there's no reason to release him to a safer environment because he's already sick."